 Domestic Abuse: Tenn.
 Code Ann. § 36-3-601(5) defines domestic abuse victims in terms of his or her relationship to the abuser.
 Specifically, the statute provides domestic abuse victims are adults or minors who:

-In addition to satisfying one of the above relationship criteria, an individual petitioning a court for an Order of Protection must include in his or her petition the nature of the abuse or threat of abuse, which has been suffered.
+In addition to satisfying one of the above relationship criteria, an individual petitioning a court for a Tennessee Order of Protection must include in his or her petition the nature of the abuse or threat of abuse, which has been suffered.
 While every instance of domestic abuse has its own unique set of facts, judges typically look for victims of the following acts:

-Sexual Assault: In terms of qualifying for an Order of Protection, “sexual assault” is much more straightforward than domestic abuse.
+Sexual Assault: In terms of qualifying for a Tennessee Order of Protection, “sexual assault” is much more straightforward than domestic abuse.
 There is no requirement of a particular relationship between the victim and the abuser.
 Tenn.
 Code Ann. § 36-3-601 defines “sexual assault victim” as being any person who has been subjected to, threatened with, or placed in fear of any form of rape, or sexual battery.
 To succeed in obtaining an Order of Protection based on sexual assault, the petitioner must state that one of the following definitions occurred.

 “Rape” as is defined by statute (Tenn.
 Code Ann. § 39-13-503) as the “unlawful sexual penetration of a victim by the defendant” accompanied by any of the following circumstances: